 The equation of disagreement with treason.
 For several years after 9/11, this point was too obvious to ignore.
 Even now, fear of invasion of the homeland reigns—and too often reins in healthy debate on non-tactical policy differences.
 At least in elite circles.

 As for permanent war, well, we’re in it, by all accounts, “left” and “right.”
 A hundred years’ war; a clash of civilizations—a permanent war against anyone not “with us.”
 Since the bubble of fear can only be burst by calm rational thought, such an attitude is considered treasonous.
-In order to test this claim, one need only bring up possible explanations, other than the innate perfidy of Al Qaida, for why 9/11 occurred at a dinner party.
-Of course, bereft of rational thought in a climate of constant fear, who can one turn to but Our Dear Leader?
-After all, his brush-clearing abilities are well-noted, and his orchestrated landings on aircraft carriers (in what I can only assume was some kind of 21st-century codpiece) and “surprise” appearances at military bases at home and abroad let us all know that Big Brother is indeed watching over the Homeland, even if he’s spending most of his time on the homestead and taking time out from playing Aragorn to rail against gay marriage.
+In order to test this claim, one need only bring up at a dinner party possible explanations other than the innate perfidy of Al Qaida for why 9/11 occurred.
+Of course, bereft of rational thought in a climatfe of constant fear, who can one turn to but Our Dear Leader?
+After all, his brush-clearing abilities are well-noted, and his orchestrated landings on aircraft carriers (in what I can only assume was some kind of 21st-century codpiece) and “surprise” appearances at military bases at home and abroad let us all know that Big Brother is indeed watching over the Homeland, even if he’s spending most of his time on the homestead, taking time out from playing Aragorn to rail against gay marriage.
 Finally, as for parasitic parliaments, the much-ballyhooed Democratic takeover of the Congress in 2006 did far less than most expected to turn the legislature into something other than a rump parliament, as any perusal of key votes on war funding, surveillance, and so forth will amply demonstrate.

 And so we come to Newspeak, and thus to “homeland,” an interesting term that holds a meaning well beyond the geographical.
 It plays on jingoistic, even racist, notions of Blood and Soil; encourages disdain for and fear of Ausländer; prevents identification with our victims; and blinds us to our manipulation by our owners.
 It is unquestionably a fascist term, both in its history and in its current use in American political culture.